Other Orlando Attractions

-You don’t have to go to Disney World or Universal Studios to have a great time in Orlando – there are plenty of other off beat and interesting niche attractions to choose from.
+You don’t have to go to Disney World or Universal Studios Orlando to have a great time in your Orlando vacations – there are plenty of other off beat and interesting niche attractions to choose from.
 Love Titanic lore and want to learn more?
 Orlando has a Titanic attraction, complete with a dinner show and real artifacts.
 Prefer to see oddities like a real shrunken head, mummy or two headed calf?
 We’ve got those, too, at Ripley’s Believe It or Not Odditorium.
 No matter how eclectic your taste, you can find something fun to do in Orlando, without a mouse or a wizard in sight.

 Smaller Orlando Attractions